-An example for this is circling the correct answer instead of marking it with an X, like the instructions guided you.
-Paying attention is a very important aspect that the assessors are appreciating.
-Also, not checking your answers is THE biggest mistake!
-Always double check, after your emotions have settled and you have a clear mind.
+An example for this is circling the correct answer instead of marking it with an X, as per the instructions you receive.
+Paying attention is a critical aspect that the assessors are appreciating.
+Also, commit to double-check on all of your answers before submitting the papers to the recruiter.

 6. Keep It Simple

-When taking the test, especially when you get to the essay part, remind yourself that you are not expected to use the fanciest words.
-A simple, clean essay that can be easy to read and has an original approach to it is more than enough.
+When taking the test, especially when you get to the essay part, remind yourself that you are not expected to use complicated words.
+A simple, clean essay that is easy to read and has an original approach is sufficient.

-If you have some smart phrases or words up your sleeve, use them, however that shouldn’t be your goal
+If you have some sophisticated phrases or words up your sleeve, use them.
+However, that shouldn’t be your goal.

 7. Focus on the Questions Asked

-In order to give a proper answer, you must understand the meaning of the question.
+To give a proper answer, you must first understand the meaning of the question.
 Take a few seconds to think about the question, by using phrases from the question like “If I were to be put in such a situation …” and use that time to come up with an answer.
-It may sound scary or complicated but after a little practice will be like your second nature.
+It may sound scary or complicated but after a little practice will be your second nature.

 8. Plan Your Answers